MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_Lab04_Model_App.md

 3. Select **Solutions**.
 4. Click to open the **Campus Management** solution.
 5. Click to open the **Visit** entity.
-7. Select the **Forms** tab and click to open the **Main** form type.
+6. Select the **Forms** tab and click to open the **Main** form type.
 By default the form has two fields, Name (Primary Field) and Owner.
-7. Add the following fields below the **Owner** field by dragging fields to the form or simply double-clicking field names:
+7. Add the following fields below the **Owner** field by dragging fields to the form or simply clicking field names:
     * **Building**
     * **Visitor**
     * **Scheduled Start**